 Materials you should avoid using in display cases include:

 - Many kinds of wood, including oak, teak, and more

 - Most composites, such as plywood and Medium Density Fibreboard (MDF

 - Adhesives and sealants containing acetic acid or formaldehyde

-When not investing in conservation grade display cases, always consult a conservator before buying cases that could potentially damage your collections.
+Always consult a conservator before buying cases that could potentially damage your collections.

 Improving your display cases